Warren County – South Fork Bridge Replacement – Route 340/522

 The purpose of the project is to replace the deteriorating South Fork Bridge and to address the severe traffic congestion in the bridge corridor.
 The project will also accommodate bicycle and pedestrian traffic and improve corridor safety.

-The new bridge will have six lanes and feature bike and pedestrian facilities.
+The new 1,910-foot bridge will have six lanes and feature bike and pedestrian facilities.
 Improved signs, markings and longer turn-lanes are included.
 A new left-turn lane will be built at 18th Street in Front Royal.